 Having a vaginal birth at home changed her body and her thinking in so many ways.

-When her daughter was born a new Roanna was born with her: a woman who would testify at the Hague about the importance of choices in childbirth, who would become a radio talk show host for awhile, who would counsel other women who have been scarred and scared by disappointing birth experiences.
+When her daughter was born a new Roanna was born with her: a woman who would testify at the Hague about the importance of choices in childbirth.
+A mom who would become a radio talk show host for awhile.
+A VBAC2C birther who would counsel other women who have been scarred and scared by disappointing birth experiences.

 And she would also become an author.

-Eight years after Dalia’s birth, Roanna Rosewood has written a memoir about her experience called Cut, Stapled, and Mended.
+Eight years after Dalia’s birth, Roanna Rosewood wrote a memoir about her experience called Cut, Stapled, and Mended.

-The book was born on April 30, 2013 and women, including doctors, midwives, doulas, and other birth advocates from around the world, are helping to bring Roanna’s new baby gently but powerfully into the world.
+The book was born on April 30, 2013.
+Women, including doctors, midwives, doulas, and other birth advocates from around the world, helped bring Roanna’s new baby gently but powerfully into the world.

 I saw Dalia last Saturday.